So what is Performance?

 - England Netball couldn't achieve the success we have on our own!
 We rely on strong partnerships with Sport England (who grant aid significantly), The English Institute of Sport (EIS) who provide specialist support services to our athletes on a day by day basis, UKSport, and our sponsors.

-The Excel Programme encompasses the England U17 and U19 programmes, leading to representative teams at the Annual Netball Europe Junior Championships.
+The National Academy Programme encompasses the England U17 and U19 programmes, leading to representative teams at the Netball Europe Junior Championships.
 This programme, which has been well established over the last few years, has demonstrated success through the progression of many athletes to U21 and Senior International status.

-In delivering all of the above programmes, and supporting the Regional Excel Development Programmes that under-pin them the Directorate relies upon a great many dedicated staff and volunteers.
-Many staff work on a part-time basis, and combine their roles with England Netball with careers else where.
+In delivering all of the above programmes, and supporting the Regional Performance Programmes that under-pin them, the Directorate relies upon a great many dedicated staff and volunteers.
+Many staff work on a part-time basis, and combine their roles with England Netball with careers elsewhere.

 Key staff members are: